-The Scottish Foundation School is divided up into 4 regions which are linked to a Medical school.
+The Scottish Foundation School is divided up into 4 regions, each of which is linked to a Medical School.

 For general enquiries, please contact firstname.lastname@example.org.

 For employment matters, please see the Turas Hub.

 When you begin your Foundation Training it is important that you identify the key personnel who work within your Health Board/Hospital as they will be able to assist you during your Foundation years.
 Every Health Board/Hospital has a staffed Postgraduate Medical Education Centre and a Director of Postgraduate Medical Education.
 From the Postgraduate Medical Education Centre, you will receive a full induction and find out about your study leave, courses available, assessment and appraisal, teaching sessions and much more.